 SmartTRUNKs on the GSR are compatible with the DEC Hunt Groups control protocol.
-If you are connecting the SmartTRUNK to another GSR, you can specify that the SmartTRUNK use this control protocol.
+If you are connecting the SmartTRUNK to another GSR or to a Cabletron SmartSwitch Router, you can specify that the SmartTRUNK use this control protocol.
 SmartTRUNKing and Hunt Groups are comprised of two protocols: